 Think it Through: If Christ nailed the Law to the cross, then why did the Apostles continue to observe it? (including the Sabbath – see Acts 13:13-48, 16:11-15, 17:1-4, 18:1-4; 20:16; I Cor.
 5:6-8, Col. 2:15-17).

 Short Answer: Our sin debt was nailed to the cross, not the law of God

 Longer Answer: The Greek word for nomos is not used at all in the entire book of Colossians.
 If Paul were referring to any kind of law, the appropriate language would need to be used.

 In this verse, the phrase “handwriting of ordinances” is the Greek phrase choriegraphon dogma.
 Choreigraphon means a signed bill of indebtedness.
 Dogma means a man-made decree.
 This phrase refers to the self-admitted decree of our sin debt.

 This is reinforced by the fact that the phrase “blotting out” means to erase something that is written.
 The newest version of the NIV words Colossians 2:13-14 this way:

 “13 When you were dead in your sins and in the uncircumcision of your flesh, God made you alive with Christ.
 He forgave us all our sins, 14 having canceled the charge of our legal indebtedness, which stood against us and condemned us; he has taken it away, nailing it to the cross.”

 We can see that newer translations have more properly rendered this verse.
-Clearly, the mention of our sins being forgiven in verse 13 and then the bill of indebtedness in verse 14 are linked.
+The immediate context, verse 13, supplies us with vital information to properly interpret the verse.
+Clearly, the mention of being ‘dead in sin’ before salvation and then our sins being forgiven in verse 13 are connected to the bill of indebtedness in verse 14 are linked.

 Kelly McDonald, JR.